Qendresa-Potoku/Machine_Learning_Gr13/README.md

 **4. No Normalization Required**
 Unlike KNN or SVM, Random Forest does not depend on feature scale ΓÇö making it a natural fit for our mixed feature space (continuous, binary, and one-hot encoded columns).

+**5. Best Empirical Performance**
+Our algorithm comparison definitively shows RandomForest outperforms all other tested algorithms on this traffic dataset.

 ## Technologies Used